 Fira d’Indians Festival

-In the beginning of September each year, a 3-day Cuban/Spanish party happens in Begur, Spain called the Fira d’Indians Festival.
+At the beginning of September each year, a 3-day Cuban/Spanish party happens in Begur, Spain called the Fira d’Indians Festival.
 At the festival, salsa dancing and mojito’s are everywhere in the streets and in the restaurants.
 The restaurants and bars on every corner proudly advertising mojitos on their chalkboard menus.
 You can enjoy a market with Cuban products and demonstrations of Cuban mojito making.
 You can learn everything you ever wanted to know about the Spanish/Cuban culture, even how to appreciate Cuban cigars!

 Most of the Cuban colonial houses in Begur, Spain are privately owned, but I had a chance for a special visit to see the inside of one of them with my host.
 At the time, this one was up for sale for a cool three million dollars.
-The photograph below was taken by my fellow Instagramer Oliver Vegas, as we toured a multimillion dollar house that was available to purchase in Begur, Spain:
+The photograph below was taken by my fellow Instagrammer Oliver Vegas, as we toured a multimillion dollar house that was available to purchase in Begur, Spain:

 Where to stay in town:

 If you want to stay in Begur, Spain The Classic Begur and Cluc B&B, both looked amazing as I walked by and although I didn’t stay at either, I can highly recommend them based on their reviews.
 Many times I will read Tripadvisor’s last 10 reviews to any hotel I want to stay at.
 So you can choose, as they both had excellent reviews at the time.

 Where to stay out of town: